caravelo/beercruit/Slots/README.md

 ```

 ## 3. Make a pull request
-Once you have it ready, make us a pull request so we can double-check  you have enconded the file properly and there is availability for that slot.
+Once you have it ready, make a pull request so we can double-check  you have encoded the file properly and there is availability for that slot.

 If you want to keep your attendance secret you can send the file via emai (beercruit@caravelo.com).